 Moving somewhere on your own can be daunting, but it doesn’t have to be difficult.

 Moving to a new country on your own can be considered crazy.
 In this 21st Century world where nothing has ever been more interconnected and the human family has never been smaller or closer from all corners, the world can feel eerily gaping wide when you step foot in a land you’ve never lived in before and you’re completely alone.

 If doing something that scares you everyday is one of your motto’s, then this can literally be every new day spent in a new location for the first few months.
 There were countless days my first weeks where I felt like the world was turning around me and I was paralyzed stiff from fear of what was out the door or simply too poor to enjoy all the things that my new surroundings had to offer.

 Venturing out also meant that I was alone amongst a world of people who had friends or lovers nearby.
-Their laughter echoing through the air as I walked past as invisible as I felt.
-Once I got a job though those fears began to melt away ever so slowly I connected with people at work where life allowed for some level of interaction with other human life.
+Their laughter echoing through the air as I walked past feeling incredibly invisible and unimportant in this new place.
+Once I got a job though those fears began to melt away with connections made ever so slowly with people at work where life allowed for some level of interaction with other human life.

 For all the people who spurt off “you’re so brave” or “I could never do that” they don’t know that going it alone can lead to experiences and bonds with people you would never dream of meeting or calling friends in the life you left behind.
 Sure, it takes some adjusting and won’t be all smooth sailing where you feel ‘this is where I was always meant to be,’ but it doesn’t have to for the heartbeat of your surroundings to affect you if you give it a chance.